vincelombardo/NiFiTaniumToPutDatabaseRecord/README.md

 Once the data leaves the Get Row Values processor group, it is ready to be loaded into a destination.
 First it feeds into a MergeContent processor so that multiple entries can be combined into a single, larger batch.
 Then any recordset aware processor can use a JSONTreeReader record reader and load the data into its destination.

-See the template files in this repository for full details.
-Use Tanium_to_Iceberg.json for Cloudera's DataFLow Designer, otherwise use Tanium_to_PutDatabaseRecord.xml for the traditional NiFi UI.
+See the Tanium_to_PutDatabaseRecord template files in this repository for full details.